richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 If someone moves a mage's body while they are away from it, they'll need to make a Dramatic Task to re-locate it before their time on the astral plane runs out!

-## Assensing
+## Assensing / aura reading

-Roll Astral versus TN4.
+Roll Astral skill versus TN4.
 If the target has the Masking Edge and are choosing to use it, they can oppose this test with Spirit.
 If the target has Masking and the assenser does not, the Spirit roll is made at +2.

 Depending on the outcome, you might learn the following:

 * Failure - The assenser doesn't notice anything special.
 Without masking, the target appears to be healthy, mundane, and be experiencing no strong emotions.
 If the target is using masking, they can choose to appear however they want.
 * Success - the assenser can tell:
-  * The target's metahuman race
+  * The target's metahuman subspecies
   * The general physical condition of the target - healthy, injured, or sick
   * If the target is mundane or Awakened of some kind
   * If the target has any cyberware